offtherailz/notes/kingc/chap17/notes.md

 available.
 But unlike `malloc`, `calloc` also initializes the array by setting all bits in it to 0.

-You can use `calloc` to allocates space for any object (not just an array).
+You can use `calloc` to allocate space for any object (not just an array).
 For example:

     struct point { int x, y; } *p;